laderast/whyIScience/roadmap.md

 We will evaluate the impact of this campaign in terms of both participants (number of participants who made videos), and number of views, with geographical location.
 We will also have updatable infographics and a video website featuring especially inspiring videos, and a mailing list for contributors and users.

+### 6. Beyond

+More ideas include a podcast and community engagement.
+We want to develop models to work with current community groups that are interested in promoting science, especially in diverse and disadvantaged populations.